Description

 A deficiency in vitamin B5 can result in symptoms such as headache, fatigue, irritability, restlessness, disturbed sleep, nausea, vomiting, stomach cramps, numbing and burning sensations in the hands and feet, and muscle cramps.

-Vitamin B5 works synergistically with vitamin A, vitamin B1, vitamin B2, vitamin B3, vitamin B6, vitamin B9, PABA, vitamin B12, vitamin C, vitamin E, chromium, potassium, sodium, phosphorus, and zinc to support energy metabolism, adrenal function, and skin health.
-High levels of copper may reduce the absorption or efficacy of vitamin B5.
+Vitamin B5 works synergistically with vitamins A, B1, B2, B3, B6, B9, PABA, B12, C, E, and minerals like chromium, potassium, sodium, phosphorus, and zinc to support energy metabolism, adrenal function, and skin health.
+However, high levels of copper may reduce its absorption or efficacy.

 Vitamin B5